ryan-aday/Project/README.md

 -Shows avaliable moves using ghost pieces<br>
 -Winning screen which pops up after a player wins<br>
 -Text boxes at the bottom which shows the player's turn and how many pieces they currently own<br>
--Blitz mode, players only has 1 min to finish the game, whoever gets more pieces after 1 minute wins<br>
+-Blitz mode, players only has 1 min to finish the game, whoever gets more pieces after 1 minute wins, This is what we meant by timer in the prototype.
+The timer will appear in the terminal<br>

 # Dev Log
 -1/3/18: Initial Commit/started code on mainMenu</br>